 “Hmm… you both want to play with the same toy at the same time.
-We only have one of those and there’s two of you.
+We only have one of those, and there are two of you.
 What do you guys think we should do?”

 9 times out of 10, my girls end up sharing if I react without anger or annoyance, but with understanding and logic.
-If I give them the option to share and gently encourage it, most of the time they’ll do it willingly.
-And that willingness to share is what I really want from them.
+If I give them the option to share and gently encourage it, most of the time, they’ll do it willingly.
+And that willingness to share is what I truly want from them.

-I love giving them the option to choose how to solve the problem because it teaches an important relationship skill.
+I love giving them the option to choose how to solve the problem because it teaches critical relationship skills.

 When they come to me to play mediator about anything (not just about sharing), I resist the temptation to throw solutions at them and instead ask what they think they should do.
 The result has been that they work a lot more out between themselves without coming to me at all.
 That means IT’S WORKING!

-If you’ve been unknowingly fostering bad feelings between your kids like I was, it’s never too late to start doing things a different way.
-Don’t beat yourself up, just try to do better!
+If you’ve been unknowingly fostering bad feelings between your kids like I was, it’s never too late to start doing things differently.
+Don’t beat yourself up; just try to do better!
 We are all learning during our motherhood journey.

 Of course, what works in my house may not be the best for yours, but that won’t stop me from sharing what it is helping me anyway!